South Bellevue Station

 See most recent design materials in the document archive.

-Sound Transit crews will be building light rail in South Bellevue between I-90 and East Main Street beginning as early as January 2017.
+Sound Transit crews will be building light rail in South Bellevue between I-90 and East Main Street beginning in early 2017.

 What to expect during construction: